RicardoHigino/LeagueOfLegendsAPI/README.md

-# RiotAPI
+# League of Legends API
-A Riot API developer with NodeJS.
+Consuming a Riot API to build my own API.
+Developer with NodeJS and Express.